 How long have you been a photographer?

 I have been a full-time professional photographer for more than 15 years.
-I love what I do.
 I have photographed hundreds of weddings, corporate events, galas, and award ceremonies.

 How would you describe your photographic style?

 My style uniquely blends my photojournalist training with my commercial, fashion, and editorial photography background.
 I am very low-key, patient, and positive.
 I want people to walk away with a positive experience, not with the feeling that it was an intrusion to have a photographer there.

 What information will you need from us before the wedding day?

 I try to get to know my subjects.
 Before your wedding, I will meet with you to go over as many details as possible—everything from family members and important friends to going over the day’s schedule.
 If needed, and if the schedule allows, I can visit the venue with you a few weeks before your wedding.
 This is an excellent opportunity to go over all the logistics within the location(s).

 Will it help if we give you a shot list?